Issuing New Shares in a UK Limited Company: The Founder's No-Nonsense Guide

 One wrong resolution can invalidate your entire funding round.
 Get it right the first time.

 Under the Companies Act 2006, a company must issue share certificates to new shareholders within two months of allotment.
-In practice, you should do it immediately — investors want proof of ownership, and it avoids the paperwork piling up.
+This is not optional — it is a legal requirement, and failure to comply is an offence by every officer of the company in default.
+In practice, you should do it promptly — investors want proof of ownership, and it avoids the paperwork piling up.

 Each certificate must state: